-Pelosi to take questions at CNN town hall
+Pelosi reacts to man who lost wife in Vegas shooting

 Watch House Minority Leader Nancy Pelosi's town hall on CNN on Wednesday at 9 p.m.
 ET.

+Pelosi also reiterated her call for increased background checks and called on the House speaker to create a select committee to try and find common ground between lawmakers on gun violence legislation.

+"We're talking about a bill that would say you have to have ... a background check," Pelosi later said in regard to another question about gun access.
+"It's 72 hours, it's a very short background check.
+So, I'm not making it harder for you to have a gun.
+All we're just saying is that you have to have a background check."

-Washington (CNN)House Minority Leader Nancy Pelosi is one of the few political leaders in Washington who's been able to make a deal with President Donald Trump, but with several high-profile debates roiling on the Hill, the spotlight is on the California Democrat over how she'll lead members of her own party.
+Pelosi is one of the few political leaders in Washington who's been able to make a deal with President Donald Trump, but with several high-profile debates roiling on the Hill, the spotlight is on the California Democrat over how she'll lead members of her own party.

-On Wednesday, CNN will host a town hall with Pelosi at 9 p.m.
-ET from Washington, moderated by CNN's Chris Cuomo.

 The event comes just days after the United States witnessed its most deadly mass shooting in modern American history.
 Fifty-nine people died and hundreds more were injured when a gunman open fired into a crowd at a country concert in Las Vegas Sunday night, though there's little evidence that Congress will act on any legislation in reaction to the deadly shooting.